augmate/Augmate-CMS/README.md

 Now you have a live server on 0.0.0.0:9000 (bound to all interfaces, not just localhost)

 ## Hints

 If running as root (eg: in a docker container), bower will want a --allow-root flag.
+On Ubuntu, you may have to install nodejs-legacy after the nodejs package.